 Those who have worked with LoadRunner Analysis know about the granularity parameter.
 Of course, many users expect that the parameter influences the graph’s generation.
 Unfortunately, it doesn’t work this way.

-The global parameter value determines the data aggregation precision for Summary Report.
+The global parameter value determines the data aggregation precision for the Summary Report.
 The graphs are generated based on the Summary Report.
-Graph granularity value is set by a local filter and can’t be smaller than the global granularity value.
+A local filter sets graph granularity value and can’t be smaller than the global granularity value.

 We’ve checked how granularity influences the Summary Report: